tom-wvs/frontend-code-test/README.md

 # Frontend Code Test

-Hey :wave:, thanks for taking the time to do our technical test :smiley:!
+Hey :wave:, thanks for taking the time to do our technical test!

 ## Task

 Your goal is to build a product called Application Form.
 This product will dynamically generate a form based on data received from an API using React and GraphQL.

-> Use GraphQL as a middleware between the frontend and the REST APIs.
+Use GraphQL as a proxy between the frontend and the REST APIs.

 There are three banks requesting an Application Form: